The Battleground Beneath Our Feet: The Politics of Water Pipes

 by Gene Franks

-A recent New York Times article focuses on a pressing problem that few Americans are aware of:
+A 2017 New York Times article focused on a pressing problem that few Americans are aware of:

 America is facing a crisis over its crumbling water infrastructure, and fixing it will be a monumental and expensive task.